collection of footballer's receivables in turkey

 • Fines and Debt Relationship

-• Conditions for Applying to the Dispute Resolution Committee
+• Conditions for Applying to the Dispute Resolution Committee for Collection of Unpaid Wages of Footballers

 For disputes arising from contracts between footballers and clubs to be resolved within the DRC, certain conditions must be met.
 It’s important to have a contract or a written agreement between the parties that recognizes the authority and responsibilities of the DRC.
 Additionally, the application must be made in the form of a proper petition with necessary attachments.